eCandidus/aoLists-db/README.md

 License
 -------

-All code contained herein is distributed under the LGPL 3.0 license.
+All code contained herein is distributed under the GPL 3.0 license.
 All code is copyright 2014 Candid.Concept LC.